Mohammedalqaydi/GitProject-Week1/README.md

 8.2 git push -u origin master

-This project serves as a practice to apply various Git concepts such as branching, merging, conflict resolution, rebase, and cherry-picking.
+This project serves as a practice to apply various Git concepts such as branching, merging, conflict resolution, rebase.
 It also covers remote repository management.